charlie-x/fibrelasertools/README.md

 ## If you don't know what this for don't mess with it.

 Raycus fibre laser source tool, mostly english translations.
-If you don't know what this for don't mess with it.

 There is a firmware password lockout in the laser source, the laser source has to be enabled (this tool can do it)